The following structure is a very good, step-by-step method you can use on any ToK essay to get very high marks.

 -Give us a roadmap, a sentence that gives us a preview, showing us what you’re going to do in your body paragraphs.
-Make it clear how you are going to explore the KQ, which Ways of Knowing and/or Areas of Knowledge you’re going to use.
+Make it clear how you are going to explore the prescribed title, which Ways of Knowing and/or Areas of Knowledge you’re going to use.
 This will make it easy for the marker to know what to look for.
 An example: “Mathematics can be seen as more reliable because it uses reason.
-Natural science can be less reliable because it relies on observation.
-And ethics can be less reliable because it is related to the norms of a person’s society. ”
+Natural science can be less reliable because it relies on observation. ”

 -Claim.
-A claim a topic sentence that outlines your argument about the KQ.
+A claim a topic sentence that outlines your argument about the prescribed title.
 For example you could claim that, “Mathematics can be relied on because it is a purely logical system.”

 -Explain.
 Elaborate and clarify your claim.
 “Mathematics is axiomatic and independent of subjective experience.“